harmonylang/harmonylang.github.io/docs-src/textbook/concurrent.md

 ```

 <figcaption>Figure 3.2 (<a href=https://harmony.cs.cornell.edu/code/Up.hny>code/Up.hny</a>):
-Incrementing twice in parallel </figcaption>
+Incrementing the same variable twice in parallel</figcaption>

  - Before you run the program, what do you think will happen?
 Is the program correct in that *count* will always end up being 2?
 (You may assume that `load` and `store` instructions of the underlying virtual machine architecture are atomic (indivisible)---in fact they are.)